Adamskoullos/ProDev/README.md

 # Technologies

-The project was built in `vscode` and was set up via the `Vue cli` which included: the `Vue-Router` to manage `SPA` routing, `webpack` to bundle and manage all files, `babel` to translate all JS into ES5 for browser compatibility and a node modules pack which also stores all npm installs.  `Bootstrap 5` was installed and used mostly for the rows and columns responsiveness, `material icons` were used to keep things tidy especially on mobile devices.  `date-fns` was used to present timestamp data for chat messages and `GSAP` was also installed and used with Vue transitions to add a bit of flare.
+The project is built in `vscode` and set up via the `Vue cli` which included: the `Vue-Router` to manage `SPA` routing, `webpack` to bundle and manage all files, `babel` to translate all JS into ES5 for browser compatibility and a node modules pack which also stores all npm installs.  `Bootstrap 5` is used mostly for the rows and columns responsiveness, `material icons` are used to keep things tidy especially on mobile devices.  `date-fns` is used to present timestamp data for chat messages and `GSAP` is used with Vue transitions to add a bit of flare.

-The project was built using the `Vue 3 composition api`.
+The project is built using the `Vue 3 composition api`.

-`Firebase` was installed globally on the machine via npm in order to link with the firebase project on the back end during development.
-Firebase services: `Firestore`, `Authentication` and `Storage` were used within this project.
+`Firebase` is installed globally on the machine via npm in order to link with the firebase project on the back end during development.
+Firebase services: `Firestore`, `Authentication` and `Storage` are used within this project.

-`GitHub` was used for version control and `Trello` for managing the project and each sprint.
+`GitHub` is used for version control and `Trello` for managing the project and each sprint.

 --------------------------------------------------